spack/spack-infrastructure/images/protected-publish/README.md

 The container has two entrypoints:

 1. `python publish.py` (the default) Publish stack-specific mirrors to the top level
-2. `python validate_index.py` Read a mirror index and report on any missing specs (specs present in at least one stack, but missing at the top level).
+2. `python validate_index.py` Read a mirror index and report on any missing specs (non-external specs marked as `in_buildcache: False`).

 The container application assumes the structure of the mirror is as described earlier in this document.
 To publish the stacks for a single ref, you must provide a bucket and a ref (e.g. `develop`).
 Other options allow: